 These cherry crumble muffins are soft and fluffy with a healthy addition of whole wheat flour and topped with a sweet crumble.
-You are going to love these!
+You are going to love them!

 This week I bring you another breakfast treat; whole wheat cherry crumble muffins.
 If you’ve followed me for any time now, you know I like a muffin to be a little on the healthier and heartier side.
 I personally consider these muffins to be a little lighter and sweeter than my usual muffin recipes.